Skip to content

 Primary Authority

-The standard fee for a Primary Authority (PA) agreement is now £900 for 10 hours’ work which provides a business with reliable regulatory advice that is tailored to their circumstances.
-A named Trading Standards Officer will work with a business providing advice and support on issues from dealing with product recalls and complaints through to advising on existing and new product safety/legal/labelling complex issues.
+The standard minimum fee for a Primary Authority agreement in 2024-25 was £950 for 10 hours’ work.
+This provides a business with reliable regulatory advice that is tailored to their circumstances.
+A lead Trading Standards Officer works with a business, supported by a second Officer, providing advice and support on Trading Standards issues ranging from dealing with product recalls and complaints to advising on existing and new product safety and labelling.

 • Food legislation and labelling